jajajaden01/Broadcaster/README.md

 - User can update a comment of a red-flag
 - User can update a location of a red-flag
 - User can delete a red-flag
+- User can restart his/her red-flag
+- Admin can sign in
+- Admin can change a status of a red-flag

 ## Getting Started
 To get started with this app you have to follow all instruction below carefully and implement.